 What Is a Left Ventricular Assist Device (LVAD)?

-A ventricular assist device (VAD) is a mechanical pump that assists the heart to pump blood from the ventricles, the lower chambers of the heart, out to the body in people who have end-stage heart failure (HF).1-2 It is a mechanical circulatory support device that is implanted inside the chest during open-heart surgery.2-3 The procedure generally takes four to six hours.
+A ventricular assist device (VAD) is a mechanical pump that assists the heart to pump blood from the ventricles, the lower chambers of the heart, out to the body in people who have end-stage heart failure (HF).
+It is a mechanical circulatory support device that is implanted inside the chest during open-heart surgery.
+The procedure generally takes 4 to 6 hours.1-3

 Through advances in technology, VADs are smaller, portable, have fewer complications, and have longer-lasting batteries.
-This allows patients who receive VADs to go home and live normal lives.
+This allows people who receive VADs to go home and live normal lives.

 Waiting for transplant

 An LVAD keeps pumping the blood for the damaged heart until a new one can be found.
-With improved blood flow, more oxygen can reach the vital organs including the kidneys, liver, and lungs.
-This can improve a patient's overall condition allowing them to wait for a heart transplant.2
+Improved blood flow means more oxygen can reach the vital organs, including the kidneys, liver, and lungs.
+This can improve a patient's overall condition, allowing them to wait for a heart transplant.2

 Destination therapy

-Not all patients are eligible for heart transplants due to age or other comorbid conditions.
-The FDA approved the LVAD device for patients as destination therapy in 2010.3 This allows its usage for people with heart failure who are not candidates for heart transplant surgery.2
+Not all people are eligible for heart transplants due to age or other health conditions.
+The US Food and Drug Administration (FDA) approved the LVAD device for patients as destination therapy in 2010.
+This allows it to be used in people with heart failure who are not candidates for heart transplant surgery.2,3

-An LVAD that is used as a long-term treatment for heart failure is called destination therapy.1 It can enhance a patient's quality of life and extend the duration of their life.
-As in the case of a transplant, to be eligible for an LVAD, a patient has to complete a thorough evaluation to make sure they are a good candidate for the device and the associated open heart surgery.2
+An LVAD that is used as a long-term treatment for heart failure is called destination therapy.
+It can enhance a person's quality of life and extend the duration of their life.
+As in the case of a transplant, to be eligible for an LVAD, a person has to complete a thorough evaluation to make sure they are a good candidate for the device and the associated open heart surgery.1,2

 Cardiac rehabilitation

 The insertion of a VAD is considered major surgery.
 As part of the recovery, cardiac rehabilitation will likely be recommended by your healthcare team.
-Cardiac rehab is a program of monitored exercise and education on a heart-healthy lifestyle, designed to facilitate recovery and to teach people to live a healthy and active life.
-Cardiac rehab is an individualized program designed to meet the needs and lifestyle of each person and their general health condition.2
+Cardiac rehab is a program of monitored exercise and education on a heart-healthy lifestyle, designed to facilitate recovery and teach people to live a healthy and active life.
+Cardiac rehab is a personalized program designed to meet the needs and lifestyle of each person and their general health condition.2